 Come along to Opening Night on Thursday 12th October, 2017 from 7-9pm.

-We are very proud to be showing work by Oliver Lovley who has created new work inspired by his return to Grantham specifically for this exhibition.
-Born in Grantham he was brought back to his roots and inspired to create new paintings.
-From locally inspired paintings we then move to the Isle of Skye for John Cheall’s Cuillin Mountain paintings – we have two wonderful artists on show.
+We are very proud to be showing work by Oliver Lovley who created new paintings after a return trip to Grantham specifically for this exhibition.
+From locally inspired paintings we then move to the Isle of Skye for John Cheall’s Award Winning Cuillin Mountain paintings.
+We have two wonderful artists on show.